 The Seymour Heisler Memorial Lecture is held in honour of Dr. Seymour Heisler (1943-1992).
 In 1990, Dr. Heisler returned to McGill, joining the Department of Medicine and the Divisions of Respiratory and Gastroenterology.
 He served as a faculty member at the Meakins-Christie Laboratories with a major commitment to the biochemistry and physiology of the secretory abnormalities underlying the devastating illness, cystic fibrosis.
 His serious dedication to research was leavened by a keen and dry sense of humor that characterized both his scientific collaborations and personal friendships.

-3rd Annual Seymour Heisler Memorial Lecture October 2017
+3rd Annual Seymour Heisler Memorial Lecture October 30, 2017 at 3pm

 University of Toronto